 There are different ways of internally ranking functions.

-- Classification method: jobs can also be classified in different categories using classification methods.
+- Classification method: Jobs can also be classified into different categories using classification methods.
 In this case, jobs are categorized and then ranked within these categories to come up with a ranking.
 Categorizations can include education, experience, the degree of specialized skills needed to do the job, the degree to which these skills are in-demand, and so on.